‘Life First’ is…

 - forming community groups

-- to support one another
+- to support one another and become more resilient

 - to share creative pursuits